 The Reaper turned his skull the other way, shaking it in ridicule and annoyance.

-The Soul composed himself then continued, ’I do not want to travel millions of years again to another planet, for muck’s sake!
-Sooo tiring!
+The Soul composed himself. ’I do not want to travel millions of years again to another planet, for muck’s sake.
+Sooo tiring.
 Once was enough for me, thank you very much.
-Go to the Oceans?
-They are FILTHY!!!’
+Go to the oceans?
+They are FILTHY!’

-The Lost Soul’s voice rose to a shrill with anger, ‘I could have chosen those in the olden days.
+The Lost Soul’s voice rose to a shrill with anger.
+‘I could have chosen those in the olden days.
 NOT NOW!
 I could not possibly be reborn in toxic filth, among plastic bottles and beer cans.
 Do you know who was sent down there?

 The Reaper’s sockets shone with a flash expressing his impatience at the Soul’s stupidity.
-He answered ‘I do not care!’
+‘I do not care.’

 The Lost Soul’s shoulders sank at the curt reply, mistrust set in, he stared at the Reaper and carried on.